AquiGorka/kanpo/README.md

 - Default: `80` for `host` and `3000` for `guest`

-Sets port Kanto will tunel
+Sets port Kanpo will tunel

 **`--type, -t`**